OpenEvalProject/evals/manuscripts/elife-20707/v2/manuscript.md

 Finally, four genes stood out as unique for (1) being highly upregulated in both embryos and larvae, (2) their non-affiliation with a larger network or pathway, and (3) their potential connections to visible phenotypes.
 These included collagen and calcium-binding EGF-like domain 1 (ccbe1), the ammonia transporter rhag, forkhead box transcription factor foxq1, and fibroblast growth factor fgf7 (Table 1, Supplementary file 1D).
 The following sections identify specific patterns of gene expression in the context of cardiotoxicity, craniofacial deformities, disrupted ion and water balance, and disrupted cholesterol homeostasis.

-## Genes associated with defects in cardiac function and morphogenesis
+### Genes associated with defects in cardiac function and morphogenesis

 As noted above, early formation of the heart was not affected by crude oil exposure, but morphological defects followed after functional defects were first observed at 9 dpf (bradycardia).
 In addition, morphology became more severely impacted over time, with later defects including failure of looping and poor ventricular growth becoming prominent by 0 dph/E5.
 There are several possible etiologies for ventricular size reduction.
-For example, although the precise mechanism by which intracellular calcium regulates embryonic cardiomyocyte proliferation is still unknown, a disruption of calcium cycling could reduce proliferation, thereby yielding fish with smaller hearts (
+For example, although the precise mechanism by which intracellular calcium regulates embryonic cardiomyocyte proliferation is still unknown, a disruption of calcium cycling could reduce proliferation, thereby yielding fish with smaller hearts (Rottbauer et al., 2001; Ebert et al., 2005).
+We therefore focused on genes involved in cardiac morphogenesis.
+The earliest alteration was a fourfold increase in the signaling molecule, bmp10 at 6 dpf/E2 while the heart was at the midline cone stage, and appeared unaffected in oil-exposed embryos (Figure 5, Supplementary file 1E).
+IPA also identified Bmp signaling as a significantly enriched pathway at this time point, under the Organismal Development category.
+Elevation of bmp10 was followed by the upregulation of the cardiac transcription factor nkx25, to a threefold increase at 10 dpf/E4 and a nearly sixfold increase at 11dpf/E5, when the heart was beating regularly.
+At hatch (0 dph), the expression of the transcription factor tbx3 was elevated eightfold.
+Lastly, atrial natriuretic factor (nppa), a key homeostatic regulator of contractility, was downregulated by 2.3-fold in larvae at 3 dph (Figure 5, Supplementary file 1E).
+Notably, overexpression of bmp10, nkx25, or tbx3 is associated with serious heart defects in other vertebrates (Chen et al., 2006; Ribeiro et al., 2007; Tu et al., 2009).

 ![Figure 5.](https://cdn.elifesciences.org/articles/20707/elife-20707-fig5-v2.jpg)

 **Figure 5.:** Regulation of genes involved in cardiogenesis during and after embryonic exposure.
-Purple: increased expression, red: decreased expression in exposed group.DOI: http://dx.doi.org/10.7554/eLife.20707.015
+Purple: increased expression, red: decreased expression in exposed group.

 Crude oil exposures caused functional defects in the developing haddock heart, in the form of bradycardia, ventricular asystole and decreased contractility in embryos and partial atrio-ventricular conduction blockade in larvae (Sørhus et al., 2016b).
 This is consistent with disruption of the rhythmic fluxes of Ca2+ and K+ ions that regulate E-C coupling in heart muscle cells (Brette et al., 2014).
 We therefore focused on genes associated with cardiomyocyte membrane potential and intracellular Ca2+ cycling—for example, sarcoplasmic reticulum calcium ATPases (SERCAs) and the ryanodine receptor (RyR) ([Sørhus et al., 2016a], Supplementary file 1F and 1G ).
 We found three paralogs for at2a2 (Serca2) that were present at very different read count values (~300, 900, and 4000 at 6 dpf/E2).
 The two more abundant paralogs were transiently down-regulated in oil-exposed embryos at 6 dpf/E2, prior to the onset of functional and morphological defects, while the third paralog was down-regulated at 0 dph/E5 (Figure 6, Supplementary file 1H).
 Similarly, there were four nac1 paralogs that were all low abundance, and one was transiently down-regulated with the at2a2 genes at 6 dpf.
 Finally, the kcnh2 gene contributing to the repolarizing K+ current was down-regulated ninefold at hatch/E5.
 There were effects on a few other E-C coupling genes, but these had very high read counts, and are therefore likely to be associated with skeletal muscle.
 These included two at2a1 (serca1) paralogs that had opposite responses, and atpa.

 A different picture emerged from the larval exposure.
 Changes in expression of E-C coupling genes occurred after the onset of functional defects (AV block arrhythmia).
 No changes in cardiac E-C coupling genes were observed at the L3/9 dph time point when larvae showed AV block.
 Six days later (L4), there was fourfold down-regulation of a nac1 paralog with the lowest read count value and an at2a2 paralog with the highest value.
 At this stage there was up-regulation of two kcnj2 paralogs (encoding potassium channels), two high abundance at2a1 paralogs, and a low abundance scn2a paralog.
 At 18 dph/L5, one paralog each of at2a1 and kcnj2 remained elevated, while atpa was elevated, and the kcnj12 potassium channel gene were down-regulated, the latter strongly (~6 fold).

-## Genes associated with craniofacial abnormalities
+### Genes associated with craniofacial abnormalities

 Craniofacial structures that shape the head include cartilage derived from neural crest cells and muscles that develop from paraxial mesoderm.
 Neural crest cells migrate from the anterior neural tube to form the pharyngeal arches with both dorsal (upper jaw) and ventral (lower jaw) patterning.
 They then differentiate into chondrocytes (Knight and Schilling, 2006; Simões-Costa and Bronner, 2015) and grow by processes such as convergence-extension (Shwartz et al., 2012; Kamel et al., 2013).
 Concurrently, mesodermal cells differentiate into patterned muscle in appropriate association with partner cartilage.
 Several lines of evidence suggest multidirectional signaling between all associated tissues, including endoderm (i.e. pharyngeal pouches), mesoderm, and overlying ectoderm (Minoux and Rijli, 2010; Medeiros and Crump, 2012; Kamel et al., 2013; Kong et al., 2014).
 Studies on zebrafish craniofacial mutants have primarily focused on the neural crest cell lineage, with less attention to muscle development or interactions between developing muscle and cartilage (Lin et al., 2013).
 Defects in oil-exposed haddock were marked by a dose-dependent reduction in more anterior cartilages (Figure 1E–G).
 This affected the basicranium most severely, with progressive loss of more posterior arch derivatives.
 Where present, craniofacial cartilage appeared small and distorted, without transformation to dorsal or ventral fates.
 This morphometry superficially aligns to several zebrafish mutants affecting either neural crest cell (Kimmel et al., 2001; Nissen et al., 2006; Lu and Carson, 2009; Kamel et al., 2013) or muscle development (Hinits et al., 2011; Shwartz et al., 2012).
 We therefore interpreted developmental changes in haddock gene expression in the context of these well-characterised zebrafish mutants.

-The expression patterns of 12 genes with known roles in neural crest cell-dependent craniofacial development were significantly altered in the highest exposure regime (
+The expression patterns of 12 genes with known roles in neural crest cell-dependent craniofacial development were significantly altered in the highest exposure regime (Figure 6).
+Read counts for these genes were all relatively low, consistent with highly restricted tissue-specific expression patterns (Supporting dataset 1, Sørhus et al., 2017).
+At 6 dpf, prior to visible craniofacial malformation, we observed lower expression levels of foxi1 (pharyngeal pouches) wnt9b (ectoderm), fgfr2 (chondrocytes), and fgfr3 (chondrocytes) compared to control (Figure 7A).
+The downregulation of wnt9b and fgfr2 persisted to 10 dpf, together with a downregulation of tgfb3 and two sox9b paralogues, the latter also expressed in neural crest cell-derived chondrocytes.
+Conversely, edn1, dlx3b, and dlx5a were upregulated at 10 dpf.
+In zebrafish embryos the two dlx genes are normally expressed in endoderm and arch neural crest cell-derived mesenchyme (Talbot et al., 2010).
+At 11 dpf, expression levels were down for fgfr2, fzd7a (a receptor for Wnt9b; chondrocytes), and tgfb3 and up for edn1 and dlx3b.
+None of these genes were differentially expressed after hatching (Figure 7A, Supplementary file 1I).

 ![Figure 6.](https://cdn.elifesciences.org/articles/20707/elife-20707-fig6-v2.jpg)

 **Figure 6.:** Embryonic developmental samples (E1–6) were collected during (black lettering) and after (blue lettering) crude oil exposure.
-Oil exposure was continuous across the larval sampling points (L1–5).DOI: http://dx.doi.org/10.7554/eLife.20707.016
+Oil exposure was continuous across the larval sampling points (L1–5).

 ![Figure 7.](https://cdn.elifesciences.org/articles/20707/elife-20707-fig7-v2.jpg)

 **Figure 7.:** (a) Regulation of genes involved in craniofacial development during and after embryonic exposure. (b) Regulation of myosin heavy chain genes.
-Purple: increased expression, red: decreased expression in exposed group.DOI: http://dx.doi.org/10.7554/eLife.20707.017
+Purple: increased expression, red: decreased expression in exposed group.

 Genes controlling craniofacial muscle patterning are poorly characterised; however, muscle determination factors (e.g., myod, myf6 [Li et al., 2014]) appeared unaffected in oil-exposed haddock.
 Nevertheless, expression levels were significantly reduced for genes involved in the terminal differentiation of skeletal muscle cells, including several myosin heavy chain genes (myh) (Figure 7B, Supplementary file 1J).
 These included myh4, myh9, and myh10 paralogues at 6 dpf, myh9 and another paralogue of myh4 and myh10 at 10 dpf, and myh3, myh4 and myh9 at 11 dpf.
 Only myh3 remained significantly downregulated after hatching (3 dph) relative to controls.
 Notably, expression of myh1, encoding the major fast myosin heavy chain gene expressed in the body musculature (Thisse et al., 2001), was largely unaffected except for a small reduction at 11 dpf.
 Other myosin genes specific to muscle groups in the head and trunk (Peng et al., 2002; Elworthy et al., 2008), on the other hand, showed more complex differential expression patterns.

-## Genes associated with ion and water regulatory imbalance
+### Genes associated with ion and water regulatory imbalance

 Fluid accumulation in the form of edema is a hallmark indication of crude oil toxicity in fish embryos.
 Although patterns of edema formation vary across freshwater and marine fish species (Incardona and Scholz, 2016), it nearly always involves anatomical compartments adjacent to the heart and the yolk sac.
 However, marine embryos are hyposmolar to surrounding seawater, and they should therefore lose water along a diffusion gradient if osmoregulation is disrupted as a consequence of heart and circulatory failure.
 In fish embryos and yolk sac larvae, osmoregulation is controlled by MRCs in the epidermis and yolk sac membrane that actively secrete NaCl (specifically Cl-) to maintain an appropriate water and ion balance (Hiroi et al., 2005).
 Genetic and pharmacologic studies have shown that circulation is required to maintain embryonic MRC cell function.
 For example, total body osmolality increased in seawater-adapted tilapia embryos with a ~50% reduction in total cardiac output (Miyanishi et al., 2013).
 Therefore, edema formation in marine species with oil-induced circulatory defects is not a consequence of water moving into the embryo (as it is for freshwater species) but rather water moving along an internal osmotic gradient from peripheral tissues to the vicinity of the heart and yolk sac.
 Accordingly, dorsal anterior finfold defects in edematous embryos and larvae (Figure 1H,I) represent a visible phenotypic anchor for ionoregulatory disruption, a third distinct oil-induced adverse outcome pathway.

-Our analysis focused on key ionoregulatory proteins in MRCs and their associated genes, including Na
+Our analysis focused on key ionoregulatory proteins in MRCs and their associated genes, including Na+/K+ ATPase subunits (at1 genes, e.g. at1a1-a4, at1b1-b4), a urea transporter (ut1), a Na+/K+/2Cl- co-transporter (s12a2), the sodium-hydrogen exchanger Nhe3 (slc9a3), and a chloride channel, the latter an ortholog to the human cystic fibrosis transmembrane conductance regulator (cftr) (Hirose et al., 2003).
+The disruption of MRC function in oil-exposed haddock embryos corresponded to significantly lower levels of at1a1-3, at1b2-3, ut1, s12a2, sl9a3, and cftr (Figure 8, Supplementary file 1K).
+This downregulation primarily spanned a developmental window between 6 dpf and hatching (Figure 8, Supplementary file 1K).
+We also found significant transcriptional modifications of genes encoding other pumps, channels, and transporters specific to the nervous system and other tissues, including the aquaporins (aqp genes) that rapidly transport water across cell membranes (Supplementary file 1L).
+For example, there was a pronounced decrease in the expression of the primary neuronal water channel, aqp4, from 6 dpf to hatching and a strong upregulation of aqp12 at hatch (Figure 8).
+Crude oil exposures therefore appear to cause osmotic stress in the developing embryonic nervous system.

 ![Figure 8.](https://cdn.elifesciences.org/articles/20707/elife-20707-fig8-v2.jpg)

 **Figure 8.:** E1–E6: Embryonic exposure, L1–L5: Larval exposure.
-Black letters: during exposure, blue letters: after exposure.DOI: http://dx.doi.org/10.7554/eLife.20707.018
+Black letters: during exposure, blue letters: after exposure.

 During larval exposure, edema accumulated in different compartments from embryos, and there were corresponding differences in expression of genes related to ion and water balance.
 At late stages of larval exposure, edema accumulated in the peritoneal cavity, and the dorsal marginal finfold appeared increased rather than decreased as in embryos.
 Fewer ion transport genes were affected, with increased expression observed for only at1a3 at 14 dph, and one at1b2 paralogue and at1b3 at 14 and 18 dph.
 Similarly, aquaporin genes were affected differently.
 Whereas aqp4 was unaltered in larvae, expression of aqp7 and aqp9 was increased while aqp3 and aqp12 were decreased (Figure 8, Supplementary file 1K).

-## A novel adverse outcome pathway: disruption of cholesterol homeostasis
+### A novel adverse outcome pathway: disruption of cholesterol homeostasis

 Cholesterol is an essential structural component required for maintaining both the integrity and the fluidity of all metazoan cell membranes.
 Cholesterol is sourced from de novo cellular synthesis and from the uptake of external lipoprotein cholesterol from the circulation (Bjorkhem and Meaney, 2004).
 During fish development, cholesterol is mobilized from the yolk and distributed to cells during embryonic and larval yolk sac stages.
 Later, after the yolk is absorbed and larvae begin exogenous feeding, cholesterol is transported from the intestines.
 Crude-oil-exposed haddock embryos and larvae with the most severe morphological abnormalities were visibly unable to effectively mobilize yolk (Figure 1J,K).
 Moreover, larvae from the highest exposure concentration had less visible food in their stomachs relative to controls.
 These observations together suggest that chemical components of crude oil may deprive developing tissues of externally available cholesterol.